COVID-19 alert: Read about eased restrictions for businesses in Greater Brisbane from 1am, Friday 22 January.

 The Queensland Migrant Women in Business Virtual Summit showcases and challenges mindsets around the contribution that migrants make to Queensland's economy.
 The Summit raises awareness about challenges faced by migrant women in the professional and business environment.
 It also aims to tackle topics and highlight challenges including overcoming unconscious biases in business and the workplace to create culturally supportive workplaces.

-The Summit is a series of virtual events streamed online from September 2020 to March 2021.
+The Summit is a series of virtual events streamed online until March 2021.

 - 3 February 2021 – Resilience, tenacity the art of reinvention – stories of reinvention, adapting and learning new skills to thrive in business and their profession (moderated panel discussion)